 Great brands that elicit an emotional and positive response are those brands that consistently provide a memorable and authentic experience when you interact with them.
 Now think about your personal brand.
 Do you consistently provide a great experience with those that you interact with?
 Is there a disconnect between what you put out there online and who shows up in person?

-Here are a few tips to get your online profile back on track:
+Here are a few tips to ensure you’re online brand represents your authentic self:

 1. Make sure your profile picture resembles you today and not 15 years ago!